IQ Archive

 To understand the threat, we must first understand the distinction between human and machine cognition.

 Human intelligence is constrained by biology.
-Neurons fire at approximately 200 Hz, which is millions of times slower than modern silicon transistors.
+Neurons fire at approximately 200 Hz, which is millions of times slower than modern silicon transistors (GHz).
 However, the human brain is a masterpiece of efficiency, running on about 20 watts of power (roughly the energy of a dim lightbulb).

 • AI Advantage: Raw processing speed and data retrieval.
-An AI can memorize every law book ever written.
+An AI can memorize every law book ever written and recall a specific case in milliseconds.

 • Human Advantage: Generalized pattern recognition with limited data.
 A human child can learn what a “cat” is after seeing three cats.
-An AI might need thousands of labeled images.
+An AI might need thousands of labeled images to reach the same conclusion (though this “few-shot learning” gap is closing).

 In psychometrics, Crystallized Intelligence (Gc) refers to accumulated knowledge.
 AI models have effectively maxed out this metric; they “know” almost everything available on the internet.
-Fluid Intelligence (Gf)—the ability to solve novel problems without prior knowledge—is where humans still hold the edge, though the gap is closing.
+Fluid Intelligence (Gf)—the ability to solve novel problems without prior knowledge—is where humans still hold the edge.

 Hans Moravec, a robotics researcher, observed a counter-intuitive phenomenon in the 1980s: